Creatine: the Supplement That Has Withstood the Test of Time

 Creatine enhances exercise performance in most young and healthy individuals.
 Since exercise induces the release of anabolic hormones, creatine supplementation should theoretically indirectly increase the release of Testosterone, Insulin and Growth Hormone during exercise.

-This study suggests that creatine alone (with no exercise) may trigger the release Growth Hormone by the body.
+This study suggests that creatine alone (with no exercise) may trigger the release of Growth Hormone by the body.
 This finding is intriguing and might explain the previously unexplained increase in protein synthesis in isolated muscle cells not undergoing activity.

 Furthermore, if Growth Hormone amplifies part of the effect of creatine supplementation, then this study might also explain why creatine supplementation is often less efficacious in the elderly, which have reduced Growth Hormone levels.